-- See St. Andrew’s Church
+- Visit St. Andrew’s Church

-- Bird watching: bring your binoculars
+- Wildlife viewing and bird watching, bring your binoculars

 From the church, follow the Chilkoot Trail:

-Stampeder cemetery: on the south side of the trail; 1 km/0.8 mi return
+- Stampeder cemetery: on the south side of the trail; 1 km/0.8 mi return

-Lindeman Lake Beach: 4 km/1.6 mi return
+- North Lindeman beach: 4 km/1.6 mi return

-Bare Loon Lake: 12.8 km/7.9 mi return (hiking time 4-6 hours)
+- Bare Loon Lake: 12.8 km/7.9 mi return (hiking time 4-6 hours)

-Canoeing or Sea Kayaking on Bennett Lake
+Canoeing or Kayaking